Bat Yam: Beaches

 The location of Bat Yam on the Mediterranean makes it popular with beach-goers.
 Bat Yam has a 3.2 km long promenade along the ocean lined with pubs and restaurants.
 The city has six beaches, one of which is protected by a breakwater.

 Bat Yam's Al Gal beach is a popular surfing spot with fairly consistent surf conditions, especially during the summer months.
 Both Al Gal and Hagolshim are straight, exposed dune-backed beaches.

+Trump Promenade

+In September 2025, Bat Yam named a section of its lower seaside boardwalk the Trump Promenade (Hebrew: טיילת טראמפ, also referred to as טיילת הנשיא).
+A cornerstone-laying ceremony was held on 10 September 2025, attended by Prime Minister Benjamin Netanyahu, U.S. Ambassador to Israel Mike Huckabee, and Bat Yam Mayor Tzvika Brot.

+Municipal and local media report that the designation applies to the “lower promenade” between Nordau Street and Tayo Beach and followed approval by the city's naming committee and council.